kuhumcst/korp-setups/korp/README.md

 ```
 # Build image(s) and run container(s) in a detached state with `docker-compose`
 docker-compose up -d --build

+# Restart - but do not rebuild - a single container
+# Needed if Dockerfile/docker-compose.yml are untouched, but changes exist in e.g. frontend/app/config.js
+docker-compose restart backend
+docker-compose restart frontend

 # Enter the running containers
 docker-compose exec backend bash